-Have you ever been prompted to “boost” a Facebook post?
-For many small business owners, creating sponsored content on Facebook is one of their first experiences with paid social promotion.
-Facebook sponsored posts can be an effective way to reach new audiences on this powerful social media platform.
+Have you ever been prompted to “boost” a Facebook post in hopes to reach a larger audience?
+For many small business owners, creating Facebook sponsored content is one of their first experiences with paid social promotion.
+Facebook sponsored posts can be an effective way to reach new audiences on this powerful social network.

-Since last year, there has been a continuous changes in Facebook’s News Feed algorithm to optimize the content quality of each user.
-And that obviously include advertisements.
+Since last year, there has been a continuous change in Facebook’s News Feed algorithm to optimize the content quality of each user.
+And that obviously includes advertisements.
 As the users see more related content from their friends and brands they follow, the more engaged they will be.
 These changes to Facebook’s algorithm will push sponsored posts to stand out more.

 However, sponsored content differs from Facebook advertising in some very important ways.
 The key to getting the most out of your paid Facebook promotion is understanding what each type of paid promotional strategy entails and identifying the most effective time to use each one.
-Below, we’ll discuss the differences between sponsored Facebook posts and Facebook ads while also giving you some tips on when to implement each in your social media marketing strategy.
+Below, we’ll discuss the differences between sponsored Facebook posts and Facebook sponsored ads while also giving you some tips on when to implement each of these Facebook marketing tactics in your social media marketing strategy.

 Facebook Sponsored Posts: What You Need to Know

 To get started, let’s talk a little bit more about what Facebook sponsored posts are.
 Sponsored or “boosted” Facebook posts are content that a company has paid to promote.
-These sponsored posts originally appear on the company’s Facebook timeline as organic content, but are able to get a boost in visibility, thanks to paid promotion.
+These sponsored posts originally appear on the company’s Facebook timeline as organic content or are already existing posts, but are able to get a boost in visibility, thanks to paid promotion.

-As organic Facebook reach continues to decline for businesses, it becomes increasingly more important for brands to leverage paid content to boost visibility.
+As Facebook’s organic reach continues to decline for businesses, it becomes increasingly more important for brands and marketers to leverage paid content to boost the visibility of their Facebook business pages.
 In other words, if you want to make sure that a greater number of your fans and followers are able to see your content, you often have to pay to get better reach.

 As you can see from the graph above, organic Facebook reach for brands has decreased drastically over the past few years.